vanHeemstraPublications/dev-to/articles/santa_augmentcode_intent_series/santa-augmentcode-intent-episode-07.md

 canonical_url: ""
 organization: "the-software-s-journey"
 ---
-# Parallel Elves, Zero Chaos — Multi-Agent Orchestration 🎁 — Augment Intent, Episode 7
+# Parallel Elves, Zero Chaos — Multi-Agent Orchestration 🎁

 > The secret to running a smooth Workshop is understanding the difference between work that can happen at the same time and work that cannot.
 You cannot paint a toy before it is carved.
 You cannot test a toy before it is assembled.
 But you can absolutely carve a hundred toys simultaneously, paint them in parallel once each is carved, and run quality checks in a third wave.
 The key is knowing the dependencies.
 The key, always, is the spec.